Motorist Awareness (Awareness of Motorcyclists by Other Drivers)

 Statistical data on crash causation do reveal that when motorcyclists crash with other vehicles, the other vehicle driver has often violated the motorcyclist’s right-of-way (ROW).
 Drivers may not expect to see motorcyclists on the road and may simply not recognize a motorcyclist in their direct line of sight.
 Crashes that happen when a driver pulls into the path of an oncoming motorcyclist and claims not to have seen him/her approaching are often called “looked but failed to see” (LBFS) crashes.

-As a result of these types of crashes some States and motorcyclist organizations have developed communication and outreach campaigns to increase other drivers’ awareness of motorcyclists.
+As a result of these types of crashes many States and some motorcyclist organizations have developed communication and outreach campaigns to increase other drivers’ awareness of motorcyclists.
 Common themes are “Look Twice to Save a Life,” “Share the Road,” or “Watch for Motorcyclists.”
 Some States kick off these types of campaigns early in the riding season with activities centered on “May is Motorcycle Awareness Month.”

 These programs are based on the assumption that if drivers look twice, pay more attention, or are reminded that motorcyclists are on the road, they would actually “see” approaching riders and the result would be a reduction in motorcyclist right-of-way violations by other motorists.
 This assumption does not seem consistent with the research on how our eyes and mind work together.
-We encourage readers interested to investigate the PERCEPTION research section in general and specifically the literature review titled the Science of Being Seen.
+According to Delhomme, et. el., 1999 (Evaluated Road Safety Media Campaigns: An Overview of 265 Evaluated Campaigns and Some Meta-Analysis on Accidents) “In general, a road safety publicity campaign, by itself, has only modest impact on attitudes and behaviour and no significant impact on crashes.
+Campaigns work best when combined with other interventions, such as enforcement of traffic laws and regulations, or provision of other safety services and products.”
+Awareness campaigns are becoming more and more sophisticated, but to rely solely on messages like these fails to recognize that behavior will not automatically change just by telling someone to act differently.

 Motorcyclist awareness materials are available from a variety of sources.
 A web search for “motorcycle awareness” and similar terms will result in millions of hits including hundreds of images for posters, brochures and billboards.